Immunisation for Health Care Workers and Quarantine Workers Policy

 Prospective employees currently working within SA Health are able to provide a copy of their HR21 Health Assessment record.

 Prospective employees applying for roles within Category A or Category B who are unable to be vaccinated due to temporary or permanent medical contraindications to vaccination (as defined in the Australian Immunisation Handbook must provide documented evidence of their contraindications to the relevant Hiring Manager.
 Please confer with your treating practitioner to obtain this evidence.

 You are encouraged to read and understand the Policy Directive to ensure you are aware of your requirements prior to applying.

 The Policy Guideline outlines the responsibilities of all:

-The Immunisation for Health Care Workers in South Australia Policy Directive (PDF 638KB) is supported by the following model documents.
+The Immunisation for Health Care Workers and Quarantine Workers in South Australia Policy Directive (PDF 401KB) is supported by the following model documents.
 These can be adapted by education providers and Local Health Networks in implementing the policy: